rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/doc/terminal_codes.md

 - 🟢 VT100/ANSI standard
 - 🟡 VT102 addition
 - 🔷 VT220 addition
+- 🔴 Not supported VT100 feature (defined by VT100 but not implemented in PiGFX)
+- 🟠 Not supported ANSI feature (defined by ANSI but not implemented in PiGFX)
 - Unmarked: PiGFX extensions or later/non-DEC variants

 Note: Sequences are shown using `<ESC>` for the 0x1B escape byte and CSI as `ESC[`.